Fill your College Details

 3. Misalignment Among Stakeholders

-Software Myths in Software Engineering lead to differing beliefs and expectations among team members, clients, and managers.
-For example, clients believe that changes can be implemented easily post-development, while developers understand the complexities and costs involved.
-Such misalignments create communication gaps, misunderstandings, and conflicts.
+Software Myths in Software Engineering create differing beliefs and expectations among teams, clients, and management.
+For instance, clients are generally under the impression that changes can be made without difficulty after development.
+Developers, on the other hand, appreciate the complexity and costs of changes.
+When there is a mismatch of expectations, tension ensues, widening communication gaps, misunderstandings, and conflicts.

 4. Project Delays and Failures

-Poor decisions based on myths can lead to extended timelines, increased risks, and even complete project failures.
+Misguided decisions fostered by myths can yield longer timelines, higher risks, and even outright project failure.
 For example, delaying testing until the end of the development cycle, based on the myth that it saves time, results in discovering critical defects at the last minute.
 Fixing these issues can delay the project and escalate costs.

 How to Stop Software Myths